A Fibonacci analogue of the two's complement numeration system: Introduction

 \section{Introduction}

-A nonnegative integer can be written as a sum of powers of 2 which gives rise to its binary expansion over alphabet $\Sigma=\{\0,\1\}$.
-Binary representations can be added with a standard algorithm - starting from the least significant digit and transferring a carry at each step.
-In the case that one of the representations is shorter in length, it is padded with the prefix of leading zeroes, as in the following example.
+A nonnegative integer can be written as a sum of powers of 2, which gives rise to its binary representation over the alphabet $\Sigma=\{\0,\1\}$.
+Binary representations can be added with a standard algorithm, starting from the least significant digit and transferring a carry at each step.
+Provided that the representations differ in length, the shorter one is padded with a prefix of leading zeroes, as in the following example: